MBchowdary/GitCommitHistory/README.md

 	c.)
 Interfcae For API (FOr Fetch request) d.)
 Formulating API call through RX java printing out in the form of Logs, no update to View yet. e.)
 Added Internet permission
+	f.)
+Disply the output by uisng data from API, For this rplace String with "Data Class" we created in Model